glasgowneuro/feedforward_closedloop_learning/README_py.rst

   >>> import feedback_closedloop_learning as fcl
   >>> help(fcl)

-The best way to get started is to download the script in `tests_py` from: https://github.com/glasgowneuro/feedback_closed_loop_learning
+The best way to get started is to look at the script in `tests_py` from: https://github.com/glasgowneuro/feedback_closed_loop_learning